JulianDekker/PMalleleFinder/README.md

 * `--gff=gencodefile` **required**
 This option required a .gff or .gff3 input file to read gene locations from
 * `--vcf=vcffile.vcf` **required**
-This option requires a .vcf.gz and .vcf.tbi file to extract variation
+This option requires a .vcf.gz file.
+A .vcf.tbi file is also required to be present in the same location to extract variation
 * `--popfile=populationfile` **required**
 This option requires a tab seperated population file in the format of `Sample  pop Superpop`
 * `--ref=reference.fasta` **required**
-This option requires the reference genome fasta and an index for the fasta in the form of a .fai file.
+This option requires the reference genome fasta.
+It is also required to have a index fasta file in the form of a .fai file present in the same folder.
 * `--filter=filterfile`
 This option allows the specification of genes to filter on.
 Every new filter should be on a new line in this file.
-If not specified no filter will be used.
+If there is no filter specified the pipeline will assume *TCR* genes.
 * `--threshold=integer`
 this option allows the specification of the threshold used to discard sequences.
 If not specified the threshold is set to 4.
 * `--rss=TRUE|FALSE`